deseretdigital-ui/react-breakpoints-mixin/README.md

 1. Add it to your fancy component's list of mixins.
 2. Define breakpoints for width and/or height.
-3. For typical use cases, generate css classes using the provided method.
+3. Generate css classes using the provided `this.breakpointsClasses()` method.

 ```javascript
 var FancyComponent = React.createClass({